About

 The Daily Aztec is San Diego State University’s independent student newspaper, serving a student population of almost 35,000 and a faculty and staff population of more than 4,000.
 The Daily Aztec strives to be a resource for all members of the SDSU community with the news, entertainment, information and advice they need to make their experience as Aztecs the best it can be.

-The Daily Aztec publishes daily online and is a weekly print publication.
-It has four regular sections: news, opinion and editorial, arts and culture, and sports.
-The Daily Aztec also publishes content with the subsections Mundo Azteca, Back Page, Video and Blogs.
+The Daily Aztec publishes daily online and is a monthly print publication.
+It has five regular sections: news, opinion and editorial, mundo azteca, arts and culture, and sports.

 QUICK FACTS